bidstack-group/BidstackCustomAdapterAppLovin-IOS/README.md

 Add to your podfile:
 `pod 'BidstackCustomAdapterAppLovin', '~> 1.4.0'`

 That's it!
-Now you can `pod install` from your Terminal and **BidstackCustomAdapterAppLovin** and **BidstackMobileAdsSDK** will be installed automatically.
+Now you can run `pod install` from your Terminal and **BidstackCustomAdapterAppLovin** and **BidstackMobileAdsSDK** will be installed automatically.
 No additional steps needed.

 ### 2. Add xcframeworks manually